MrLeebo/redux-supermodel/docs/api.md

 - `urlRoot : string or function` Like `url`, however if the request data contains an "id" it will be appended to the URL as well
 - `idAttribute : string` Defaults to "id" but you can change it if your resource has another identifier
 - `defaultPayload : any` Sets the payload for before the resource has received anything from the server.
 Otherwise the payload will be `undefined`
-- `transform : function(state, isFulfilled, meta) => nextState` When your resource is about to receive data, you may include a transform function to describe how you want to store that data.
+- `transform : function(payload, previous, isFulfilled, meta) => nextPayload` When your resource is about to receive data, you may include a transform function to describe how you want to store that data.
 The default behavior is an identity function, whatever data gets received is what gets stored in the state.

 #### Building URLs